 Whether it be watching television, or listening to a radio channel, or just using a free app on our mobile phone or tablet, most of us do not like Ads.
 They irritate us because we think of them as intrusive things.
 Ads might be seen with hatred for these reasons but there are various arguments that might be forwarded in their favor.
+Xad Module for Xposed lets you get rid on in-app ads on Android.

 All of us enjoy television or radio programs for free because of the ads that are shown or played at intervals.
 The disappearance of ads from such programs simply means that the producers will be forced to charge money from their audience.
 In the same way, it’s through the ads that the developers of free apps get some reward for the time and hard work spent behind the development of their apps and games.
 The same principle works for the bloggers like us too.
 How many websites do you think will survive if all users in the world begin using a program like AdBlock.
 Hardly any, I presume!

 A friend of mine once released a system tools app for Android.
 Because he did not want to show in-apps ads or make his app a paid one, he simply added a donate button, thinking his happy users might make donations to appreciate his app.
 Weeks passed and gradually his apps reached more than 10,000 downloads a month.
-Good download stats and an users’ review of 4.2 stars at the Play Store promised a handsome amount of donations.
+Good download stats and a users’ review of 4.2 stars at the Play Store promised a handsome amount of donations.
 Contrary to his expectations, he received only about $100 after one and half month.
 He was frustrated and decided not to release another free app.
 The point is, other than selling apps in the market, integrating apps is the only profitable thing a developer can rely on.

 Keeping these things in mind, I do not know how good is it to disable in-app ads, but if you use any such method to enjoy an ad-free environment, you must at least make a small or large donation to the developer.
 With that being said, always keep in mind that by installing any kind of ad blocker you cut their revenue, which means that the developer of an app will either have less money to cover their necessary expenses or no money at all.